 Capital Markets - Risk 1

-Fluctuations in foreign currency exchange and interest rates could affect our consolidated financial results.
+Fluctuations in foreign currency exchange rates could affect our consolidated financial results.

 Capital Markets - Risk 2